Clifford Orbits from Cayley Graph Quotients: Discussion

 Instead of $\HC$, we could consider state orbits under alternative $\mathcal{C}_2$ subgroups.
 Orbits under different $\mathcal{C}_2$ subgroups should also decompose the full $\mathcal{C}_2$ reachability graph into disconnected pieces, similarly to the situation for $\HC$.

-Additional stabilizer subgroups exist which quotient $\mathcal{C}_n$ and $\HC$, distinct from the stabilizer subgroups of individual stabilizer states.
+Additional stabilizer subgroups exist which quotient $\mathcal{C}_n$ and $\HC$ Cayley graphs, distinct from the stabilizer subgroups of individual stabilizer states.
 A $2$-element subgroup of $\HC$ stabilizes all Dicke states with a certain structure, building the reachability graph seen in Figure \ref{D42HhCcGraph}.
-Furthermore, all states we examined from which magic can be fault-tolerantly distilled \cite{bravyi2005universal} are stabilized by more than just $\mathbb{1}$ in $\mathcal{C}_n$.
-We conjecture that some measure of ``stabilizerness'', similar to stabilizer rank or mana \cite{White:2020zoz}, can be defined using the order of state's stabilizer subgroup in $\mathcal{C}_n$.
+Furthermore, all states we examined from which magic can be fault-tolerantly distilled \cite{bravyi2005universal,Veitch_2013} are stabilized by more than just $\mathbb{1}$ in $\mathcal{C}_n$.
+We conjecture that some measure of ``non-stabilizerness'', such as stabilizer Renyi entropy \cite{Leone:2021rzd} or mana \cite{White:2020zoz}, can be defined using the order of state's stabilizer subgroup in $\mathcal{C}_n$.

 We initiated this study to explore the evolution of entanglement entropy through Clifford circuits.
 Since entanglement in Clifford circuits can only be modified through $CNOT$ action, the number of $C_{i,j}$ edges in a reachability graph, which we term the ``CNOT diameter'', weakly bounds the number of times the entropy vector can change.
 However, our deeper exploration of the Clifford group revealed that not every $C_{i,j}$ gate modifies entropic structure, since relations like $(H_1C_{2,1})^4 = P_1^2$ demonstrate that some circuits with CNOT gates nonetheless never modify entanglement.
-In forthcoming work \cite{Keeler2023b}, we will build ``contracted graphs'' which exhibit how entropy vectors can change within a given reachability graph.
+In \cite{Keeler:2023shl}, we build ``contracted graphs'' which exhibit how entropy vectors can change within a given reachability graph.

 \acknowledgments

 The authors thank ChunJun Cao, Temple He, William Kretschmer, Daniel Liang, Julien Paupert, David Polleta, and Claire Zukowski for useful discussions.
 CAK and WM are supported by the U.S. Department of Energy under grant number DE-SC0019470 and by the Heising-Simons Foundation ``Observational Signatures of Quantum Gravity'' collaboration grant 2021-2818.
 JP is supported by the Simons Foundation through \emph{It from Qubit: Simons Collaboration on Quantum Fields, Gravity, and Information}.